molgenis/molgenis-service-armadillo/README.md

 * run tests using ```./gradlew test```

 We use intellij to develop
-* To run or debug, right click on armadillo/src/main/java/org.molgenis.armdadillo/ArmadilloServiceAppliction and choose 'Run/Debug Armadillo...'
+* To run or debug in intellij, right click on armadillo/src/main/java/org.molgenis.armdadillo/ArmadilloServiceAppliction and choose 'Run/Debug Armadillo...'
-* To run using oidc, create [application.yml](application.template.yml) in root of your project
+* To run using oidc, create a copy of [application.yml](application.template.yml) in root of your project

 We have a swagger-ui to quickly see and test available web services at http://localhost:8080/swagger-ui/

-# Developing DataSHIELD packages
+# Installing DataSHIELD packages into Docker profiles
 As package developer will want to push your new packages into a DataSHIELD profile:

 * see what profile are available and has been selected